Japan eyes government support for military aircraft exports

 Abe plans to release a review of Japan’s military policy by the end of the year that is expected to include a commitment to open up military exports and arms development programs.

-Mitsubishi Heavy is currently in talks over joining the Lockheed Martin Corp (LMT.N) led F-35 fighter jet program as a supplier after Japan placed an order for the aircraft.
+Mitsubishi Heavy is currently in talks over joining the Lockheed Martin Corp led F-35 fighter jet programme as a supplier after Japan placed an order for the aircraft.

 In the meantime, Kawasaki, a major wartime maker of fighters and bombers that has became better known for its motorcycles in recent decades, plans to have the C-2 ready for service with Japan’s military by 2015.